 ‘But you have two dads who love you,’ Loki insists.

-‘She’s right.
-It hurts to be abandoned, but you need to know where you come from…’ Taïga makes a mental note.
-She will ask her grandmother if she can use the palantìr to get information about Linn’s mother…
+‘She’s right.’
+Taïga clears her throat.
+‘I know how much it hurts to be abandoned, but at least I knew my mom.
+I think one day you start asking questions and you just need to know where you come from…’ She makes a mental note to ask Granny for help.
+She’ll ask her if they can use the palantìr to get information about Linn’s mother.

-Later that evening she talks to Granny about the best way to proceed if they were to use the palantìr.
+Later that evening Taïga talks to Granny about the best way to proceed if they were to use the palantìr.

-‘I know you really want to help her, but she mustn’t know we’re witches,’ Granny says, putting down her book.
+‘I understand that you really want to help her,’ Granny says, putting down her book.
+‘But our secret is more important, she mustn’t know we’re witches.’

 ‘I’ve thought of that.
 Why can’t I just ask now?’